-- Using techniques designed or likely to cause physical pain, other than corporal punishment as permitted by district policy.
-[See policy FO(LOCAL)] - Using techniques designed or likely to cause physical pain by electric shock or any procedure involving pressure points or joint locks. - Directed release of noxious, toxic, or unpleasant spray, mist, or substance near a student's face. - Denying adequate sleep, air, food, water, shelter, bedding, physical comfort, supervision, or access to a restroom facility. - Ridiculing or demeaning a student in a manner that adversely affects or endangers the learning or mental health of the student or constitutes verbal abuse. - Employing a device, material, or object that immobilizes all four of a student's extremities, including prone or supine floor restraint. - Impairing the student's breathing, including applying pressure to the student's torso or neck or placing something in, on, or over the student's mouth or nose or covering the student's face. - Restricting the student's circulation. - Securing the student to a stationary object while the student is standing or sitting. - Inhibiting, reducing, or hindering the student's ability to communicate. - Using chemical restraints. - Using time-out in a manner that prevents the student from being able to be involved in and progress appropriately in the required curriculum or any applicable individualized education program (IEP) goals, including isolating the student using physical barriers. - Depriving the student of one or more of the student's senses, unless the technique does not cause the student discomfort or complies with the student's IEP or behavior intervention plan (BIP).
+- Using techniques designed or likely to cause physical pain by electric shock or any procedure involving pressure points or joint locks. - Directed release of noxious, toxic, or unpleasant spray, mist, or substance near a student's face. - Denying adequate sleep, air, food, water, shelter, bedding, physical comfort, supervision, or access to a restroom facility. - Ridiculing or demeaning a student in a manner that adversely affects or endangers the learning or mental health of the student or constitutes verbal abuse. - Employing a device, material, or object that immobilizes all four of a student's extremities, including prone or supine floor restraint. - Impairing the student's breathing, including applying pressure to the student's torso or neck or placing something in, on, or over the student's mouth or nose or covering the student's face. - Restricting the student's circulation. - Securing the student to a stationary object while the student is standing or sitting. - Inhibiting, reducing, or hindering the student's ability to communicate. - Using chemical restraints. - Using time-out in a manner that prevents the student from being able to be involved in and progress appropriately in the required curriculum or any applicable individualized education program (IEP) goals, including isolating the student using physical barriers. - Depriving the student of one or more of the student's senses, unless the technique does not cause the student discomfort or complies with the student's IEP or behavior intervention plan (BIP).